Question: Can we Overload main() method?

 Inheritance concept applicable for the main method.

-Hence while executing child class if child class doesnt contain main method
+Hence while executing child class if child class doesn’t contain main method

 then parent class main method will be executed.